China's Xi and retired U.S. general both talk 'war.' But don't panic.

 Breaking News Emails

-China has as many as 300 nuclear warheads and more than 2 million active-duty troops, larger than any other standing army on the planet.
+China has as many as 300 nuclear warheads and more than 2 million active-duty troops, more than any other standing army on the planet.

 It is already locked in a trade war with the United States.
-Now officials past and present from both countries seem to be talking up the possibility of a shooting war breaking out.
+Now, officials past and present from both countries seem to be talking up the possibility of a shooting war.

 Chinese President Xi Jinping told his forces on Oct.
 25 to "concentrate on promoting preparedness for war and fighting a battle."

-A day earlier, the former commander of the U.S. Army in Europe predicted a conflict between the global powers.
+A day earlier, a former commander of the U.S. Army in Europe predicted a conflict between the global powers.

 "I think in 15 years, it's not inevitable, but it is a very strong likelihood that we will be at war with China," retired Lt.
-Gen. Ben Hodges told the Warsaw Security Forum.
+Gen. Ben Hodges said at the Warsaw Security Forum in Poland.

-Bannon specifically pointed to a network of military bases Beijing has built on artificially enlarged coral reefs in the hotly contested body of water.
-These militarized outposts feature runways, sea ports, and multi-story buildings, and there have even been reports of missile deployments.
+Bannon pointed to a network of military bases Beijing has built on artificially enlarged coral reefs in the hotly contested body of water.
+The militarized outposts feature runways, sea ports and multi-story buildings, and there have even been reports of missile deployments.

-Many experts agree that this type of tough talk carries grave risks.
+Many experts say that type of tough talk carries grave risks.
 But most believe the world is a considerable ways away from a war between its two largest economies.

-Xi didn't mention any enemy by name when he made the comments, but they came during a tour at the Southern Theatre Command, in Guangdong province, which is responsible for monitoring Taiwan and the South China Sea.
+Xi didn't mention any enemy by name when he made the comments, but they came up during a tour at the Southern Theater Command, in Guangdong province, which is responsible for monitoring Taiwan and the South China Sea.

-China claims a huge chunk of this sea as its own, giving it control over a crucial, oil-rich choke-point through which $5.3 trillion of trade passes each year.
+China claims a huge chunk of this sea as its own, giving it control over a crucial, oil-rich choke-point through which $5.3 trillion of trade passes every year.

-It was here in September that a Chinese warship came within 45 feet of colliding with the USS Decatur.
-This near miss was during one of the fairly regular voyages by U.S. ships and planes into these waters, an attempt by Washington to show Beijing it can't restrict freedom of passage.
+It was there in September that a Chinese warship came within 45 feet of colliding with the USS Decatur.
+The near-collision was during one of the fairly regular voyages by U.S. ships and planes into the waters, an attempt by Washington to show Beijing that it can't restrict freedom of passage.

 Experts predict it won't be the last time.
-The U.S. and China "will meet each other more and more on the high seas," Admiral John Richardson, chief of U.S. Naval Operations, said at an event in Jakarta on Tuesday.
+The United States and China "will meet each other more and more on the high seas," Adm.
+John Richardson, the chief of U.S. Naval Operations, said at an event in Jakarta, Indonesia, on Tuesday.

-Hodges said that September's maritime near-miss was only one example of "an increasingly tense relationship" between the countries.
+Hodges said September's maritime near-collision was only one example of "an increasingly tense relationship."

 Other points of friction, Hodges said, are China's vast infrastructure projects in Asia, Europe and Africa, as well as its "constant stealing of technology."

 Then there's Taiwan.
-China considers the island a runaway province, the U.S. has sold it $25 billion of arms since 2007.
-Last month, when the Trump administration approved the sale of $330 million of F-16 parts, Beijing said it lodged "stern representations" against the move.
+China considers the island a runaway province; the United States has sold it $25 billion of arms since 2007.
+When the Trump administration approved the sale of $330 million of F-16 parts in September, Beijing said it lodged "stern representations" against the move.

-"The Chinese might think, 'We're going to build a base here,' and the Americans decide, 'That one is too far,'" according to Pantucci.
+"The Chinese might think, 'We're going to build a base here,' and the Americans decide, 'That one is too far,'" Pantucci said.
 "Or two boats bump into each other, or something happens with Taiwan."

-China shows off military muscle as aircraft carrier hosts combat drillApril 18, 201800:38

 While such scenarios are worrying, Pantucci said they're not quite the precursor to the all-out combat imagined by more hawkish types.

-Note: CORRECTION: (Nov.
-4, 2018, 5:30 p.m.
-ET) An earlier version of this article misstated when the Trump administration approved the sale of $330 million of F-16 parts to Taiwan.
-The sale was approved in September, not October.